Dark (TV series): Track listing

+Pre-released songs

 Apart from the score, numerous pre-released songs were also used throughout the series.
 The song "Goodbye" by Apparat in collaboration with Soap&Skin was used as the opening theme for the episodes.
 Songs by the vocal ensemble Roomful of Teeth were also heavily featured on multiple episodes; the third movement of Caroline Shaw's Partita for 8 Voices was featured prominently in season one, and Alev Lenz's "May the Angels", also featuring Roomful of Teeth, was used in the season two episode five, "Lost and Found".
 The series finale features Soap&Skin's cover of "What a Wonderful World" and Nena's "Irgendwie, irgendwo, irgendwann", the latter which is played over the end credits to close out the series.

 Release

 The first season of the series was released on 1 December 2017.

 A second season was announced with a short teaser on the German Facebook pages of the series and Netflix on 20 December 2017.
 On 26 April 2019, a second season was announced which was released on 21 June 2019.

 On 26 May 2020, a third and final season was announced, which was released on 27 June 2020.